2 New videos posted:

 There are a few things to note when using this codec outside of the Adobe apps.
 We use Quicktime as the container for the codec to insure cross platform simplicity.
 All videos encoded (Exported) with the GoPro CineForm codec will be .movs.
 This is true for both Mac & Windows.
 We can also read the GoPro Cineform .avi’s and .mov’s created by the GoPro Studio application.
 GoPro Studio currently uses a term Archive (see pict from GoPro Studio below) .
 This is actually the GoPro CineForm codec.

-The big question is how people can actually playback the GoPro CineForm file outside of our apps .
+The big question is how people can actually playback the GoPro CineForm file outside of our apps (This includes older Adobe apps like Adobe Encore CS6) .
 Currently you need to install the FREE GoPro Studio app to get access to the codec for use outside our apps- the app is only 83mb which is about same size any typical decoder .
 You may already have their app loaded if you own a GoPro camera which is needed to update the firmware of the camera and so on.
 When you install the app , it loads the additional Quicktime resources to your Quicktime Folder to playback the files.
-Link for free GoPro Studio SW : http://shop.gopro.com/softwareandapp/gopro-studio-edit-software/GoPro-Studio.html ONE CATCH…….
+(This will allow older Apps like Adobe Encore Cs6 to read these files and work as expected) Link for free GoPro Studio SW : http://shop.gopro.com/softwareandapp/gopro-studio-edit-software/GoPro-Studio.html ONE CATCH…….
 Mac users currently need to install Quicktime 7 in order to playback GoPro CineForm files outside of our apps.
 Quicktime X currently does not allow the GoPro CineForm codec and most other 3rd party Codecs to play back their codecs.
 I’m not sure if or when this might change.
 Windows users, you only have Quicktime 7 (currently 7.5.5 ) available to you so no issue on Windows.
 The current version as of today for OSX for Mac users is Quicktime 7.6.6.
 OSX users can still get Quicktime 7 here: http://support.apple.com/kb/DL923 In reality , most professional editors on the Mac still rely heavily on Quicktime 7 so it should not be a real issue, I just wanted to point it out early.
 I will say that the fact that Quicktime 7 can open and playback 6K files amazes me (yes, you need an SSD or 2) The current version of VLC 64bit for OSX (2.1.5) WILL NOT playback these files (yet ) .
 Current Error on VLC (as of today) when trying to playback a GoPro CineForm file New HiDPI support for Windows 8.1 : Mac users have had Apple Retina Display support for several months and now we are excited to offer it to our Windows 8.1 users .
 An updated interface that has been refined to offer users with high resolution displays (like 4K ) a beautiful viewing experience that makes text and graphics much easier to read.( No more 2 point text on 4K monitors) Source Monitor Timeline View: This is new concept to many – it certainly was to me…..
 The basic idea is that when you need view a sequence from another project (even on a server) , you can now use the Media Browser to select the project and it’s sequences.
 Once selected you can double click on the sequence and it will now open up in the Source Monitor and new type of Sequence will open that is in a read only state (think – safe mode) .
 You can now scrub and select areas of the timeline and copy/paste or what our users are already calling the Pancake method (see my video) to drag between timelines.
 So simple…..
 Only when you drag assets from the Read only Source timeline will then import those assets to the project.
 Only use the clips that you need without the need to import an entire project.
 One thing I noticed was less of a hit on the server just picking the clips I needed rather than taking up band width by moving files you may not need.
 New GPU enhancements: Leverage the power of the GPU with native support for 4K, 5K, 6K and higher content New camera format support : AJA RAW, Canon RAW, Phantom Cine, and Sony RAW.
 Even 6K RED R3D’s and BlackMagic RAW formats got a nice speed boost.
 Enhanced Masking and Tracking: Now you can Easily adjust mask feathering directly in the Program Monitor.
 You can use the new free-draw polygon pen tool to create complex mask shapes around content and turn any mask control point into a Bezier control point with a single click.
 Remember that you can also add a tracking to your Bezier path once you select it.
 Improved Master Clip Effects I’ll admit (as will my counterparts here at Adobe) , that our Master Clip Effect feature that we introduced last April is very powerful BUT, to be honest – it was very hard to tell which clips actually had a Master Clip Effect applied.
 Now you have 2 ways to tell when they have been applied.
 In the Sequence , you’ll see a Red line under the FX badge and in the Effects Control Panel (ECP) you’ll notice a NEW tab called “Master” – Improved Send to Audition: Now when you send a clip for audio editing in Audition, the rendered copy is automatically stored alongside the original media file on disk.

 Find more details on new features coming soon to Adobe Creative Cloud: http://adobe.ly/1BjpeuV